 Final Thoughts on eCommerce Webinars

 Webinars are a cost-effective way to help you build your brand and entice people further into the sales funnel.
-They’re advantageous for eCommerce businesses that do 100% of their sales online; without a brick-and-mortar store, it can be challenging to build a brand presence online that people find engaging and credible.
+They’re advantageous for eCommerce businesses that do 100% of their sales online; without a brick-and-mortar store, building a brand presence online that people find engaging and credible can be challenging.
 Almost two-thirds of video marketers have integrated webinars into their marketing efforts.
-Of those, almost all of them (91%) agree that their webinars have been a success.
+Almost all (91%) agree that their webinars have succeeded.
 Thus, it’s safe to say that webinars are a valuable tactic for eCommerce marketing in 2021.

-Check out MyOwnConference: you can sign in for a free trial and test our software.
+Check out our webinar software platform, and you can sign in for a free trial and test our software.